-One of these traits would be grandiosity, or grandiose thinking.
+One of these traits would be grandiosity, or a nonnormative superiority complex.
 There is a variety of characteristics or symptoms for grandiose thinking, however there is an overarching belief that this pattern of thinking is unhealthy.
 It is usually not perceived well by others as well.

 Another thing to note is that many individuals who struggle with grandiose thinking patterns, also have a history of struggling with their self-esteem.
 This too is a common difficulty among alcoholics that can be harmful to a person’s recovery if left unaddressed.